chenkuochou/blockchain-developer-bootcamp-final-project/README.md

-# Consensys blockchain developer bootcamp final project
+# Consensys blockchain final project

-Orange village: A simple bank plus Orange token (ERC20)
+Orange Village: An Orange token (ERC20) bank

-## Project description

-This project contains two smart contracts: a simple bank (Pool.sol) and ERC20 token (Orange.sol).
+Structurally, Orange Village consists of two contracts `Pool` a simple bank and `Orange` ERC20 with a feature to buy Orange tokens from Pool at frontend.

-For Pool.sol, user can:
+Pool contract can:

 - Deposit ETH
 - Withdraw ETH
 - Check total pool balance
 - Check caller's balance

-For Orange.sol, user can:

-- Check total Orange balance
-- Check caller's Orange balance
+- Buy Orange tokens (by deducting caller's balance)

-- Deposit, withdraw, allowance and transfer Orange (frontend not ready)
+Orange inherits basic ERC20 standards with `totalSupply()` `balanceOf` `transfer` `allowance` `approve` `transferFrom` and one extra `mint` functions.

+The idea of Orange Village is to encourage users to deposit ETH into the pool and earn interests (not yet implemented) and buy Orange tokens from the pool.

 ## Directory structure